infinitespace-studios/ATI.TextureConverter/README.md

 * Linux   : libTextureConverter.so
 * Windows : TextureConverter.dll

-*Note*, the mac library is 32 bit only.
-There are both 32 and 64 bit versions of the linux and windows libraries available.
+*Note*, There are both 32 and 64 bit versions of the Mac, linux and windows libraries available.
 Make sure you use the correct one.

 ## Usage